petrveprek/obircs/README.md

 #define SCRIBO_DISABLE_VERBOSITY_TRACE 1 // Disable *scribo* logging for verbosity 'TRACE' (all categories)
 ```

-Apart from disabling individual verbosities one-by-one, *scribo* provides shorthand form to disable a verbosity and all
+Apart from disabling individual verbosities one by one, *scribo* provides shorthand form to disable a verbosity and all
 more verbose ones using single configuration option.

 ```c